 Aircraft emissions of carbon dioxide - the gas some scientists believe may cause global warming - also are minuscule compared to other man-made sources of CO2.
 Airlines account for less than 3 percent of total CO2 emissions from the burning of fossil fuels such as wood, gas and oil.

 To cut aircraft emissions of CO2 further, airlines would have to find a way to power their aircraft without burning fossil fuels, which appears impossible at this time, or make further gains in fuel efficiency, which is where they continue to focus their efforts.
 As engines become more efficient, they use less fuel and emit less carbon dioxide for every mile flown.

 Although many people do not associate noise with pollution, the noise produced by jets has been one of the airlines' biggest environmental challenges - one they have spent billions of dollars to address.

-Key to their noise-reduction efforts has been the development and introduction of new technology over the past 25 years.
+Key to their noise-reduction efforts has been the development and introduction of new technology over the years.
 Through various design changes, airframe manufacturers have successfully reduced the noise created by the displacement of air as jets move through the sky at high speeds.
 In addition, engine manufacturers have made great strides in reducing noise by reducing the velocity of engine exhaust.